hyperlogic/animedit/README.md

 WIP animation.json editor for High Fidelity.

 * add syntax checking to JSON editing field.
-* change name support
-* change type support
+* change name or type should refresh leftHandPane.
-* outputJoints
+* show outputJoints in rightHandPane.